 Fire extinguisher: Most halls or hostels provide fire extinguishers.
 But if you find it empty or unavailable, you might want to replace it for your personal safety.

 Some people really don’t like buying food outside, they just want to cook their own meals.
-Even if you’re not the type that likes cooking, there are certain things you cannot live without at your hall.
+Even if you’re not the type that likes cooking, there are certain things you cannot live without in your hall.

 - A small gas or electric cooker